stevage/OpenTrees/README.md

 (There is a previous version of the website, using raster tiles, generated using TileMill, in the `/v1` directory)

-The source code for the webpage at http://opentrees.org is also here.

 ## Author
 All code (so far) written by Steve Bennett (stevage@gmail.com, stevebennett.me, @stevage1)